 My work as a musician has changed dramatically over the years as well as being hired, in my usual role, as a jazz/cocktail pianist, I am now being hired to play the piano for many sing-along Cockney knees-ups.
 This latest trend is something quite new for me and I am finding it to be a very interesting and a very enjoyable experience.

-A London pub was the first to hire me as a sing-along pianist and as my repertoire has grown I now promote myself as a Sing-along pianist and I am now playing in venues in Birmingham, West Midlands, Essex, Hampshire, Yorkshire, London and other areas of the UK.
+A London pub was the first to hire me as a sing-along pianist and as my repertoire has grown I now promote myself for all types of Cockney, London and wartime themed events.
+I am now providing entertainment for these events in Birmingham, West Midlands, Essex, Hampshire, Yorkshire, London and other areas of the UK.

 I have various different song sheets for different occasions and I play for Cockney theme evenings, ‘Pie and Mash’ afternoons, Country and Western parties, wartime themed events i.e. VE Day celebrations.
 Singalongs, sing songs or knees up, have become so popular that they have been incorporated into birthday parties, Christmas parties, Burn’s Night, Masonic dinners and Weddings.

 Who’s a Cheeky Chappy!

 Pub Pianists in the Past

 There was a day when nearly every pub had a piano (or ‘Joanna’) in it and everyone would get around it and sing all the old Cockney favourites.
 London pub pianists were renowned throughout the country and the East End was considered the Mecca for this style of entertainment.
 Although London seemed to have more pubs with pianists per square mile, the rest of the country also had their fair share of places where you could go and have a good ol sing-song.
 At one time sing-a-long pianists could be heard on the radio and entertainers such as Mrs. Mills and Russ Conway were very successful in their day.
 Many people had a piano in their homes and before the days of TV everyone used to sing and play musical instruments.
 Yes, they used to make their own entertainment then as you’ve probably heard many times.

 Modern Trends – X Factor and Karaoke